-HPED 401 Health and Physical Education in Elementary Schools (K-6) 3 SH

-Curriculum and method of instruction for health and physical education at the elementary level.
-This class is designed to prepare students to teach health and physical education in grades K-5.
-This course includes preparation in the knowledge and skills found in the Healthful Living Curriculum of the North Carolina Standard Course of Study.
+HPED 401 Health and Physical Education in Elementary Schools (K-6) 3 SH knowledge and skills found in the Healthful Living Curriculum of the North Carolina Standard Course of Study.
 Knowledge of movement education, motor skills, skill analysis, components of health such as mental, emotional, personal and physical health.
 This course also provides a study of health, safety and physical education needs of elementary children (including content and methodology) and the integration of those needs with the curriculum.
 This course includes 15 hours of field experience.